Coronavirus (COVID-19) Updates

 - Our staff directory including direct phone numbers and email contacts is available here.

-Although our offices are closed to visitors, we anticipate our core functions will continue with some modifications:
+Although our staff are working remotely, we anticipate our core functions will continue with some modifications:

 - All College committees will meet virtually – please contact your staff liaison for more information.